 I also publish, particularly in Gramscian social science, in academic journals which relate to the work done in this blog, but, again, not in terms of a relationship to my employers.

-Hopefully this positionality, blog, and my thoughts give you something to think about – though I’d hate for you to “just agree” with me.
-Rather, I am interested in friendly discussion, stretching my thinking and work.
-In the future, this website will enable comments to build threaded conversations about my work, but for now if you liked something I wrote, please get in touch – it means a lot.
+Hopefully this positionality, blog, and my thoughts give you something to think about, I am interested in friendly discussion, stretching my thinking and work.
+If you liked something I wrote, please get in touch – it means a lot.